afkehaya/smart_contract_tutorial/README.md

        return myBool;
       }

     }

+# end smart contract and Remix section

+# How to work with Truffle:
 NOTE: This section is not complete as of May 22 2018.
 I'm working on finishing it so that you can learn how to connect your smart contract to the ethereum blockchain and deploy a UI for your dapp

-How to work with Truffle:

 Truffle is the most popular developer framework for building Dapps on Ethereum Go ahead and type the following command to install it from your command line.